GWBasic/soft_matrix/README.md

 To use Soft Matrix with default options, merely run:

-    soft_matrix input.wav output.wav
+    soft_matrix "input.wav" "output.wav"

 More options and examples are described in [options.md](options.md).

 Soft Matrix only supports wav files as inputs.
 It only outputs 32-bit floating point wav files.
-(I reccomend [sox](https://sox.sourceforge.net/) for converting to/from wav.)
+(I recommend [sox](https://sox.sourceforge.net/) for converting to/from wav.)

 ## Installation